DavidCdeB/ChemReact/README.md

-# Chemical Speciation and Reaction Mechanisms Identification
+# CheSRMI: Chemical Speciation and Reaction Mechanisms Identification

 The workflow of codes in this repository allow for the identification of species and reaction mechanisms (*open* and *closed* reactions) given an input trajectory as explained in Ref.
 [1]